OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 October 29, 2024
 - [x] Delete on UserPalette search does not delete item.
 Disable/hide search on Edit state?
 - [x] UserPalette -> Top left tab bar button to Clear All with confirmation alert
+- [x] When image analysis is processing, hide the bottom tab bar?

 October 28, 2024
 - [x] PaletteCreationView